garrett361/transformers_notes/main.typ

 main draw here: constant-time generation.

 == Mamba<sec_mamba>
-A large limitation of the S4 model
-@eq_s4_discrete is that the various weights are fixed quantities which do not adjust to the input#footnote[For instance, we could ask our architecture to process two independent sequences concatenated together with a special separator token in the middle.
+A large limitation of the S4 model @eq_s4_discrete is that the various weights are fixed quantities which do not adjust to the input#footnote[For instance, we could ask our architecture to process two independent sequences concatenated together with a special separator token in the middle.
 The hidden state should be reset at the separator token and the mamba architecture would be (in-principle) capable of this, while the S4 would not.] $x_(s d)$.
 Mamba @mamba extends S4 by replacing the fixed weights by functions of the inputs.
-This destroys the recursive structure and requires various techniques for an efficient GPU implementation, which is the primary focus of the paper.
+This alters the recursive structure and requires various techniques for an efficient GPU implementation, which is the primary focus of the paper.

 The mamba architecture is as follows, based on the implementation in
 #link("https://github.com/alxndrTL/mamba.py")[`mamba.py`] and